 Northern blotting is a technique used to analyze RNA.
+The Northern blot technique is a variation of the Southern blot technique.
+This technique was developed in 1977 by James Alwine, David Kemp and George Stark at Stanford University.
+Northern blotting takes its name from its similarity to the first blotting technique, the Southern blot.
+The major difference is that RNA, rather than DNA, is analyzed in the northern blot.
 In northern blot, RNA is transferred from agarose gel to nitrocellulose paper for hybridization analysis.
 Total cellular RNA or poly (A) RNA is separated by size on agarose gel containing formaldehyde or dimethylsulfoxide.
 The formaldehyde is used to alter secondary structure of RNA molecules.
 Nitrocellulose filter paper binds strongly to denatured RNA, but not with RNA having secondary structure.
-The NC paper becomes reactive after freating with aminobenzyl oxymethy.
+The NC paper becomes reactive after fretting with aminobenzyl oxymethy.
+After blotting RNA to chemically reactive paper, they are hybridized to radiolabeled DNA probe.
+Autoradiography is then carried out to locate RNA bands that are complementary to the probe.

-Fig. 10.1: Northern hybridization
+13.4.1 Application: